 In the midst of the Civil War, Abe Lincoln declared Thanksgiving a national holiday.

-Informal Thanksgiving Days remained a popular way to celebrate the Autumn harvest locally, but a national holiday?
+Since that first Thanksgiving Day, informal gatherings were a popular way to celebrate the Autumn harvest locally.
+But a national holiday?
 That wouldn't happen until the 19th century.

 That's when Sarah Josepha Hale (side note: she was the author of the nursery rhyme Mary Had a Little Lamb) -- began a campaign to make it happen almost single-handedly.